About the Subway Calorie Calculator

 This calculator prices the whole decision: sub, size, cheese, sauce, add-ons, and the cookie you were going to get anyway.
 Values are rounded from Subway's published U.S. nutrition data, with the full ranked tables below so you can see where your usual order sits before the register does.

-To know what a 390-calorie lunch means for your day, find your daily burn with our TDEE Calculator
+To know what a 390-calorie lunch means for your day, find your daily burn with our TDEE Calculator.

 How It Works